jramos/cgminer_monitor/README.md

 # CgminerMonitor

 A monitor for cgminer instances.
 It periodically captures device, status and summary information to MongoDB.
-It also provides a Rails engine to allow easy integration.
+It also provides a Rails engine to allow querying cgminer log information from within a Rails application.
+See [cgminer_manager](https://github.com/jramos/cgminer_manager) for an example of this.

 ## Requirements